reviews

 Creator Plan: $39/month for up to 300 subscribers Creator Plan: $79/month for up to 1,000 subscribers Creator Plan: $159/month for up to 10,000 subscribers

 The pricing jumps are aggressive.
-One G2 reviewer: "Prices have more than quadrupled over six years."
+G2 reviewers report that prices have more than quadrupled over six years.

 The billing complaints focus on three things: